Legends of the Nahanni Valley

 Legends of the Nahanni Valley- Northern Canada’s Greatest Mystery

-We’re very excited to announce that, sometime this autumn, we will publish our second-ever Mysteries of Canada non-fiction book, entitled “Legends of the Nahanni Valley.”
-This book will be the first of its kind, focusing exclusively on the various stories and legends surrounding the watershed of the mysterious South Nahanni River, located in the southwest corner of the Northwest Territories.
+We’re very excited to announce that Mysteries of Canada’s second-ever non-fiction book, entitled “Legends of the Nahanni Valley,” is finally available on Amazon and Kindle.
+This book is the first of its kind, focusing exclusively on the various stories and legends surrounding the watershed of the mysterious South Nahanni River, located in the southwest corner of the Northwest Territories.

 The following is a summary of the legends into which our book delves.